-Hortonworks provides the following connectors for Sqoop:
+Hortonworks provides the following connectors for Sgoop in the HDP 2 distribution:

-- MySQL connector: This connector is included in the HDP 2 distribution; the instructions for invoking this connector are available here. - Netezza connector: This connector is included in the HDP 2 distribution and installs with Sqoop; see here and below for more information.

-- Oracle JDBC connector: The instructions on using this connector are available here. - PostgreSQL connector: This connector is included in the HDP 2 distribution and installs with Sqoop; the instructions for invoking this connector are here. - Microsoft SQL Server connector: Instructions for using this connector are here.
+- MySQL connector: Instructions for using this connector are available here. - Netezza connector: See here and below for more information. - Oracle JDBC connector: Instructions for using this connector are available here. - PostgreSQL connector: Instructions for using this connector are here. - Microsoft SQL Server connector: Instructions for using this connector are here.